S1rDev10us/dotfiles/tasks.md

 ### Package additions

 - [ ] Add [Freetube](https://freetubeapp.io/) https://mynixos.com/home-manager/options/programs.freetube
-- [ ] Switch to using ags instead of waybar
+- [/] Switch to using ags instead of waybar
 - [ ] Add BTop for system monitor
 - [ ] Phone connection app?
 KDE Connect would probably work
-- [ ] I think it was called `zoxide`?
+- [x] I think it was called `zoxide`?
 It was a replacement for `cd` which had fuzzy finding and history
 - [ ] Use krunner / anyrunner instead of rofi?
-- [ ] OBS
+- [x] OBS
-- [ ] Aseprite (I have it with steam but I think I saw it as a module which could be better?)
+- [-] Aseprite (I have it with steam but I think I saw it as a module which could be better?)
 - [x] Krita
 - [x] Discord
 - [x] Thunderbird